PTSD compensation

 How is compensation calculated for PTSD?

 Compensation for PTSD isn't a one-size-fits-all figure.
-It's determined by the severity of symptoms, lost earnings, costs of therapy and treatment, and future care needs.
-Non-financial impacts like pain, suffering, and loss of enjoyment in life, also influence the final amount.
-Expert testimony, such as from therapists or employment specialists, might be needed to get a full picture of how the condition has affected your life.
+It's determined by the severity of your symptoms, lost earnings, costs of therapy and treatment, and future care needs.
+Non-financial impacts like pain, suffering and loss of enjoyment in life also influence the final amount.
+To strengthen your case, we may look to get expert testimony from professionals like therapists or employment specialists, to paint a full picture of how the condition has affected your life.

 Will my claim be confidential?